UPDATED: SEPTEMBER 23, 2022 | 1 MIN READ

 Insurance companies will typically allow up to two policyholders.
 If you have more than one roommate, it would be best for them to get their own separate policy.

-Sharing a renter’s insurance with a roommate can be beneficial, but it can also quickly become a hassle.
-Before deciding whether to share one policy or get separate policies, get several quotes for renter’s insurance so you can make an informed decision.
+Splitting renters insurance with a roommate can be beneficial but quickly becomes a hassle.
+Before deciding whether to share one or get separate policies, get several quotes for renters insurance so you can make an informed decision.